North Korea leader Kim Jong Un says open to summit with South

 A South Korean government statement later in the day said if North Korea was "sincere" about improved relations, it should accept Seoul's earlier proposal for dialogue "as soon as possible".

-North Korea has in the past signaled intent to improve relations with the South, but subsequent provocations from the North or U.S.-South Korean military exercises have stalled progress.
+North Korea has in the past signalled intent to improve relations with the South, but subsequent provocations from the North or U.S.-South Korean military exercises have stalled progress.

 "Annual large-scale (U.S.-South Korean) war exercises are a source of heightened tensions on the Korean peninsula and increase the threat of nuclear war," Kim said in the speech.